 Supporting (5)

-The study shows that a drug called tesamorelin shrinks dangerous belly fat in HIV patients, which is good, but it didn’t prove the drug makes the body better at using insulin or improves muscle or energy factories in cells.
+The study shows that a drug called tesamorelin shrinks dangerous belly fat in HIV patients without hurting blood sugar, but it doesn’t prove it makes muscles or energy factories in cells work better.

 Effect of tesamorelin on visceral fat and liver fat in HIV-infected patients with abdominal fat accumulation: a randomized clinical trial.